 Most genetically modified (GM or genetically engineered) corn ends up as ingredients in processed food or as animal feed.

-- Over 80% of the grain corn grown in Canada is GM.
+- 88% of the grain corn grown in Canada is GM.

 - There is only a very small amount of GM sweet corn grown in Canada and the US.

 - There is no GM popcorn on the market.

 Genetically modified corn is engineered to be toxic to particular insects.
 The GM technology transforms the corn plant into a pesticide.
-The toxin the soil bacteria Bacillus thuringiensis or Bt is expressed in every cell of the plant including the corn kernels.
-If certain insect pests, including the European corn borers, corn earworms, fall army worms and corn rootworm larvae, try to eat the corn, they will die.
+The toxin, the soil bacteria Bacillus thuringiensis or Bt, is expressed in every cell of the plant including the corn kernels.
+If certain insect pests, try to eat the corn, they will die.
 The Bt toxin attaches to receptors in the gut of some insects, rupturing the gut and killing the insect.
-All of the Bt corn sold in Canada is now also herbicide tolerant.
+All of the Bt insect-resistant corn sold in Canada is now also herbicide tolerant.

 Is your sweet corn genetically modified?
 The only way to find out is to ask.
 You have a powerful voice when you ask your local farmer or write to the head office of your grocery chain.